 Ultimately, protection of sensitive materials such as intellectual property, copyright, or patent confidentiality is the sole responsibility of the individual or team participating in the competition.
 Non-Disclosure Agreements will not be signed by judges, mentors, or any SU staff associated with the business plan competition, so please do not ask.

-Tuesday, February 24, 2015The Screening Round begins.
+Tuesday, February 24th to Tuesday, March 3rdThe Screening Round begins.
 Business plans will be reviewed by a panel of judges and will determine whether who continues on to the Trade Show/Elevator Pitch Round.

 Wednesday, March 4, 2015Announcement of which teams are advancing to the Trade Show/Elevator Pitch Round.
 Judge's critiques of business plans will be returned electronically by March 6th.